Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-06-release-notes.md

 ### Changes in .NET and .NET Framework versions support

-Since Aspose.PDF 25.6 we've added support of the latest .NET 9.
+Since Aspose.PDF 25.6, we've added support for the latest .NET 9.
 At the same time, support for .NET 6 has ceased.
 Also, at the request of Windows Server 2019 Users, we've downgraded the version of the provided .NET framework assembly from 4.8.1 to 4.8.

 ### Features and Enhancements